tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: retune in_reach() methods using ViewOnly and elif
 				- DONE: test!

-	- INPROC: clean-up from old Door class
+	- DONE: clean-up from old Door class
 		- DONE: clean-up is_door(), is_surface(), can_contain_temp(), and is_portablecontainer()
 			- DONE: is_surface()
 				- DONE: invisible()